Scale MySQL on Kubernetes and OpenShift¶

 Scale storage¶

-Volume Expansion capability¶
+Automated scaling with Volume Expansion capability¶

-Certain volume types support PVCs expansion (exact details about PVCs and the supported volume types can be found in Kubernetes documentation).
+Certain volume types support PVCs expansion (exact details about PVCs and the supported volume types can be found in Kubernetes documentation ).

 You can run the following command to check if your storage supports the expansion capability: